The Bankrate promise

 - The lender does not receive proof of insurance.

-- You do not have the minimum required insurance coverages in place.
+- You do not have the minimum required insurance coverage stipulated by your lender in place.

 - You switched insurance carriers but did not notify the lender.